The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 This mod is made with a simple ModelInfoRef edit!

 In the .pack.zs file related to the Phantom Ganon enemy, located under `Component/ModelInfo`, there is a bgyml file containing data relavant to the model the Actor uses.

+By changing the reference to the model from the "gloomified" Phantom Ganon, to the regular variant, the Actor uses the regular model instead, giving us our end result.

 ### Model Swap: